Doug Padilla: Post-collegiate

 After college, Padilla was a 12-time US national champion while setting seven American records.
 His indoor two mile and indoor 5000 meters records each stood for over 20 years.
 A two-time Olympian, he is a veteran of five world championships.
 His accolades include victories in the 5000 meters at the 1985 World Cup and the 1986 Goodwill Games.
 From 1983 to 1987 he won five consecutive national indoor championships, four national outdoor championships, and two U.S. Olympic trials.
 In 1985 he was the IAAF World overall Grand Prix Champion.
-He is still the only runner to break the four-minute-mile barrier inside the state of Utah.

 Padilla was a very fast sprinter.
 When he was in top shape, he was known for his ability to outkick many other world-class runners, including the 10,000-metre European, World and Olympic champion Alberto Cova of Italy.

 Padilla lost his top form after 1986, and was eliminated in the 5,000-metre heats at the 1987 World Athletics Championships in Rome.
 He still qualified for the 1991 World Athletics Championships 5,000-metre final in Tokyo, but there he ran very badly, finishing 14th and last - and losing to the winner, Kenya's Yobes Ondieki, by over 1 minute 20 seconds.

 Administrative career

 Doug Padilla retired in August 2014 as BYU Track and Field Director of Operations.
 Over the years he has played an important role in the success of the track program and in the lives and development of hundreds of student-athletes.

 Padilla was actively involved in promoting track and field in the state of Utah.
 In addition to being meet director of all BYU track and field and cross country meets, he was director of the BYU high school Invitational and the Utah UHSAA State Track and Field Championships.
 Under his leadership the presentation and execution of BYU track meets has risen to the level of some of the very best in the country.
 BYU was selected to host the 2006 NCAA West Region Championships and three High Performance Olympic Qualifier meets.

 Said Padilla, “I have had 15 outstanding years on the best campus in the world.
 We have great coaches and an excellent athletic director who supports our efforts toward excellence.
 We have been able to do some fun and exciting things.
 I will greatly miss my association with this inspired institution.”

-Padilla graduated from BYU with a B.S in 1983. in electrical engineering.
+Padilla graduated from BYU with a B.S in 1983 in electrical engineering.
 He and his wife Lynette have four children and reside in Utah.
 He worked for BYU with their sports programs, he also volunteers with the Utah South Area athletic council in coordinating 5k and 10k races.

+Personal life

-Padilla is a Latter-day Saint and currently serves in the bishopric of a young single adult ward.
+Padilla is a member of The Church of Jesus Christ of Latter-day Saints and currently serves in the bishopric of a young single adult ward.
+He was one of three return missionaries to participate in the 1988 Summer Olympics along with Henry Marsh and Ed Eyestone.